 - Chalazion: A painless (or less painful), firm lump further back on the eyelid.
 It is caused by a blocked oil gland where the oil has ruptured into the surrounding tissue, causing a granulomatous reaction.
 It is sterile inflammation, not an infection.

-Management: Both respond to heat, but chalazia can persist for months and may require surgical incision and curettage if they don't resolve.
+Management: Both respond to heat, but chalazia can persist for months and may require surgical incision and curettage if they do not resolve.

 Lash Problems